- What is Ethical Hacking?

-It may just be the right field for you only if you are a technology lover, have that thirst for discovery with regard to its various dimensions, and have some sense of right and wrong.
+It may be the right field for you if you love technology, have that thirst to explore how it works in all its corners, and have a working sense of right and wrong.

 What is Ethical Hacking?